Exploring Dental Implant Alternatives: Which Option Is Best for You?

 • Regular adjustments may be necessary for comfort

-7. Resin-Bonded Bridges
+7. Bridges with resin bonds

 Pros:

-• Preserves the structure of natural teeth
+Keeps the shape of natural teeth

 Cons: